NateByers/manipRidem/manipRidem.md

 Combining
 ========================================================
-If you want to keep all of the rows in the pollutant data frame ("right join"), you can use the `all.y =` parameter
+If you want to keep all of the rows in the pollutant data frame ("right join"), you can use `all.y =`

 ```r
 merge(monitors, pollutants, all.y = T)